Here’s why, what I learned, and how you can do yours.

 Hold the hair taut

 This is partly why it can seem like your braider is trying to divest you of your follicles.
 In order to get a neat, straight, even braid, the hair must be held as taut as possible.
 If you hold the hair too loosely, the braid will end up uneven and twisted.
 Ask me how I know.
 That said, however, you don’t need to pull your hair so tight that it feels like it’s in danger of leaving your scalp.
-That defeats the entire purpose.
+That defeats the entire purpose of braids being a protective style.
 Be gentle.

 Be kind to your hairline